What are Synthetic Fabrics? & What Makes them Not Sustainable?

 Nylon

-Thermoplastic polymers are commercially referred to as nylon.
-DuPont built the first plan for producing this fiber, and the first nylon stockings pair in the US were commercialized in 1940, selling 800,000 pairs on the first days in shops.
+Thermoplastic polymers commonly go by the name nylon.
+DuPont constructed the first facility to produce this fiber, and in 1940, they launched the first pairs of nylon stockings in the US, selling 800,000 pairs within the first few days in stores.

 According to the Textile Exchange's 2022 Preferred Fiber Materials Market Report, this fiber took up about 5 percent of global fiber production in the examined year.
-Nylon is particularly used in activewear, swimwear, stockings, and performance apparel.
+Nylon plays a crucial role in the design of activewear, swimwear, stockings, and performance apparel.

 Spandex